Sea mine protection of ships and submarines

 A Polyamp ADG is normally controlled by one or more magnetometers to achieve a low signature.
 Several backup modes are available, including the Gyro Geomagnetic map and manual, depending on the design of the system.

 The ADG signature adjusts by changing loop coil currents.
-Worldwide operations can be maintained without having to change connections on junction boxes or to control everything before the business area.
+Worldwide operations can be maintained without having to change connections on junction boxes or to control everything before the operational area.

-The ADG comprehensive process is much faster, especially when using SWECADE © extensive data acquisition and measurement software with coil modeling.
+The ADG design process is much faster, especially when using SWECADE © extensive data acquisition and measurement software with coil modeling.

-Remote control from the interval office can be achieved, quickly and safely by simply connecting a transceiver to the DG system.
+Remote control from the ranging office can be achieved, quickly and safely by simply connecting a transceiver to the DG system.

 ADG is also ideal for the modern principles of section building of ships.
-The location of the Degaussing System components is very flexible and there is no need for a dedicated dedicated console operator to run ADG.
-The console function can be one of many other programs in the appropriate PC workstation aboard the ship.
+The location of the Degaussing System components is very flexible.
+The console function can be one of many other programs in a workstation aboard the ship.